collocations.org

 cereal, corn, grain, potato, wheat, etc.

-VERB + HARVEST
+VERB + harvest

-bring in, gather (in), get in, reap
+bring in, gather, gather in, get in, reap

-They were busy getting the harvest in. | (figurative) We are now reaping the harvest of our hard work last year.
+We are now reaping the harvest of our hard work last year. (figurative)

-HARVEST + VERB
+harvest + VERB

 fail